 The Professional Certificate in Pastoral Supervision (Formerly known as the Certificate in Reflective Practice and Pastoral Supervision) is taught in association with the Institute of Pastoral Counselling and Supervision.

 The Church in our current climate faces both crisis and opportunity.
-Reduced numbers in full-time Ministry mean that the tasks of ministry need to be reviewed prioritised and structured as never before and good support for both ordained ministers and active lay people is more vital than ever.
+Reduced numbers in full-time Ministry mean that the tasks of ministry need to be reviewed, prioritised and structured as never before and good support for both ordained ministers and active lay people is more vital than ever.
 The changing nature of ministry at local levels means that pastoral ministers are increasingly overseeing teams and need to develop skills in line management, supervision and reflective practice that will sustain them and enable them to thrive.

 What are the aims of the course?

 The current emphasis upon Ministerial Development means that the church needs practitioners with supervisory skills to facilitate creative reflection on the work of ministry.
 Within a widening variety of settings, chaplains have an important role to play in fostering skills of reflective practice – particularly in relation to spiritual care – within multi- disciplinary teams.
 In addition, Spiritual Direction is increasingly seen as a life-giving ministry to the whole church and spiritual directors also need opportunities to reflect on their practice and receive supervision for their work.
-The Certificate in Reflective Practice and Pastoral Supervision has been developed to address this cluster of training needs.
+The Professional Certificate in Pastoral Supervision has been developed to address this cluster of training needs.
 It is a substantial course, which draws on both theological and psychological understandings of the mission and ministry of lay and ordained Christians in a variety of settings.

 How will I learn?